gruehle/HoverPreview/README.md

 Add plug-in mechanism so other value providers can be added.

 ## History
+* 01may13 - This extension is now deprecated.
+All functionality has been merged into Brackets.
 * 21mar13 v0.4 - Add image size
 * 14feb13 v0.3.1 - Make work with Brackets Sprint 20 (no functional changes)
 * 28jan13 v0.3 - Changes: